Exotic Twisted Equivariant K-Theory: Introduction

 \section{Introduction}

-In \cite{HM15}, we introduced the {\em exotic twisted $\TT$-equivariant cohomology} for the loop space $LZ$ of a smooth manifold $Z$ via the invariant differential forms on $LZ$ with coefficients in the (typically non-flat) holonomy line bundle $\cL^B$ of a gerbe, with differential an equivariantly flat superconnection $ \nabla^{\cL^B} -\iota_K + \bar H $ in the sense of \cite{MQ}, where $K$ is the rotation vector field and $\bar H$ is a degree 3 circle-invariant form on $LZ$ that is completely determined by $H$, the curvature of the gerbe.
+In \cite{HM15}, we introduced {\em exotic twisted $\TT$-equivariant cohomology} for the loop space $LZ$ of a smooth manifold $Z$ via the invariant differential forms on $LZ$ with coefficients in the (typically non-flat) holonomy line bundle $\cL^B$ of a gerbe with connection, with differential an equivariantly flat superconnection $ \nabla^{\cL^B} -\iota_K + \bar H $ in the sense of \cite{MQ, Q}, where $K$ is the rotation vector field on $LZ$ and $\bar H$ is a degree 3 circle-invariant form on $LZ$ that is completely determined by $H$, the curvature of the gerbe, cf. \cite{HM15}.

 This exotic twisted $\TT$-equivariant cohomology theory has two applications.